thephez/dash-docs/_includes/devdoc/bitcoin-core/rpcs/intro.md

 }
 {% endhighlight %}

-The command to send this request using `bitcoin-cli` is:
+The command to send this request using `dash-cli` is:

 {% highlight bash %}
-bitcoin-cli getblockhash 0
+dash-cli getblockhash 0
 {% endhighlight %}

 Alternatively, we could `POST` this request using the cURL command-line program as follows:

 {% highlight bash %}
-curl --user ':my_secret_password' --data-binary '''
+curl --user 'my_username:my_secret_password' --data-binary '''
   {
       "method": "getblockhash",
       "params": [0],
       "id": "foo"
   }''' \
-  --header 'Content-Type: text/plain;' localhost:8332
+  --header 'Content-Type: text/plain;' localhost:9998
 {% endhighlight %}

 The HTTP response data for this request would be:

 {% highlight json %}
 {
-    "result": "000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f",
+    "result": "00000ffd590b1485b3caadc19b22e6379c733355108f107a430458cdf3407ab6",
     "error": null,
     "id": "foo"
 }
 {% endhighlight %}

-Note: In order to minimize its size, the raw JSON response from Bitcoin Core doesn't include any extraneous whitespace characters.
+Note: In order to minimize its size, the raw JSON response from Dash Core doesn't include any extraneous whitespace characters.
 Here we've added whitespace to make the object more readable.
-Speaking of which, `bitcoin-cli` also transforms the raw response to make it more human-readable.
+Speaking of which, `dash-cli` also transforms the raw response to make it more human-readable.
 It:

 - Adds whitespace indentation to JSON objects